darthinvader/daggerheart-tools/memory-bank/activeContext.md

   - Gold is a separate compact chip (emoji summary), revealed only after passing the Gold section.
 - Duplicate thresholds chip removed; header stays hidden until at least one chip is visible.
 - Tests/typecheck: PASS (49/49 tests).
+  Also addressed lingering type/lint issues in the main sheet route `$id.tsx` (imports/props).
+Typecheck and tests remain green after the cleanup.
 - Note: This supersedes earlier Aug 16 notes that temporarily included Gold inside the Resources chip; final behavior keeps Gold as its own chip gated by the Gold section.

 Aug 16, 2025 (mobile topbar progressive info):